iusztinpaul/energy-forecasting/README.md

 ## Hopsworks

 We will use [Hopsworks](https://www.hopsworks.ai/) as our serverless feature store.
 Thus, you have to create an account and a project on Hopsworks.
-We will show you later how to configure our code to use your Hopsworks project.
+We will show you how to configure the code for your Hopsworks project later.

+[I explained in this lesson how to create an API Key on Hopsworks.](https://medium.com/towards-data-science/a-framework-for-building-a-production-ready-feature-engineering-pipeline-f0b29609b20f) But long story short, you can go to your Hopsworks account settings and create the API Key from there.

-**If you want everything to work with the default settings use the following names:**
+**If you want everything to work with the default settings, use the following naming conventions:**
 - create a `project` called `energy_consumption`

 [Click here to start with Hopsworks](https://www.hopsworks.ai/).